 - Campers at Deer Run Camping Resort in Gardners, PA built the world’s largest s’more.
 Weighing in at 267 pounds.
 It comprised of 140 pounds of marshmallows, 90 pounds of chocolate, and 90 pounds of graham crackers.

 - Americans buy 90 million pounds of marshmallows every year.
 Additionally, during the summer it is estimated that 50 percent of marshmallows sold are used for s’mores.

 - Presbyterian minister Sylvester Graham invented the graham cracker in 1829 in Bound Brook, New Jersey.

-Let us know about any smore fun facts we missed.
+Let us know about any smore fun facts we may have missed in the comment section or food truck forum.
 We always love to add to these lists.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia facts about Smores.

 Find all of the National Food Holidays to spice up your food truck menu specials throughout the year.